bevyengine/bevy-website/content/learn/migration-guides/0.10-0.11/_index.md

     <div class="migration-guide-area-tag">ECS</div>
 </div>

-Remove the now unused variants of `ScheduleBuildError`
+With the removal of base sets, the related variants of `ScheduleBuildError` have also been removed.
+If you were handling any of them you can safely remove the code handling them.

 ### [Remove `#[system_param(ignore)]` and `#[world_query(ignore)]`](https://github.com/bevyengine/bevy/pull/8265)